AhmedLSayed9/deliverzler/README.md

 ### Folder Structure:

 - lib
   - features
     - feature1
       - presentation
         - screens
         - components
         - widgets
-                - providers
+        - providers (all providers that have observable state)
       - domain
         - entities, aggregates and value objects
-                - interfaces to repos (only if there’re multiple repository implementations)
+        - services (encapsulate presentation and business logic, if any)
       - infrastructure
         - repos and facades
         - dtos
         - data_sources

 _Note_: This is my current approach and architecture.
 In addition, the repository includes other branches that implement TDD and Clean Architecture approach if you're interested: